LucianoMLO/SSD-Capacity-Tester/README_SSD.md

 When running the script, you will see a progress bar and real-time status: https://github.com/LucianoMLO/SSD-Capacity-Tester/blob/main/Tela.png

+### **⏳ Estimated Time (1TB SSD)**

+The test involves a full write and read of the disk to ensure integrity.
+The duration depends on your SSD speed and the USB port (if external):

+Internal SATA/NVMe SSD: May take 1 to 3 hours.

+External SSD (USB 3.0): May take 3 to 6 hours.

+Fake Devices: The test may fail quickly if the real capacity is very low.

+Note: For 1TB, the script will write approximately 60,000 to 65,000 blocks of 16MB.

 ### **🚀 How to use (Step by Step)**